Knowing how to find the testing date on your compressed gas cylinder is key.

 Look at your compressed gas tank.
 Are there signs of obvious rust or damage?
 If there is pass that gas tank by.

-Gas tanks that have been kept well can go on for tens of years.
-So there’s no need for you to be put off by a tank that has some old test date stamps on it.
+Gas tanks kept well can go on for tens of years.
+So don’t let some old gas tank test date stamps put you off.

 As long as the cylinder looks good and is currently within its test stamp date.